Corruption-Tolerant Asynchronous Q-Learning with Near-Optimal Rates: Abstract

 \section{Abstract}

-We consider the problem of learning the optimal policy in a discounted, infinite-horizon reinforcement learning (\texttt{RL}) setting where the reward signal is subject to \emph{adversarial corruption}.
-Such corruption, which may arise from extreme noise, sensor faults, or malicious attacks, can severely degrade the performance of classical algorithms such as \(Q\)-learning.
-To address this challenge, we propose a new \emph{provably robust} variant of the \(Q\)-learning algorithm that operates effectively even when a fraction of the observed rewards are arbitrarily perturbed by an adversary.
-Under the asynchronous sampling model with time-correlated data, we establish that despite adversarial corruption, the finite-time convergence rate of our algorithm matches that of existing results for the non-adversarial case, up to an additive term proportional to the fraction of corrupted samples.
-Moreover, we derive an information-theoretic lower bound revealing that the additive corruption term in our upper bounds is unavoidable.
+We study the problem of learning the optimal policy in a discounted, infinite-horizon reinforcement learning (RL) setting in the presence of adversarially corrupted rewards.
+To address this problem, we develop a novel robust variant of the \(Q\)-learning algorithm and analyze it under the challenging asynchronous sampling model with time-correlated data.
+Despite corruption, we prove that the finite-time guarantees of our approach match existing bounds, up to an additive term that scales with the fraction of corrupted samples.
+We also establish an information-theoretic lower bound, revealing that our guarantees are near-optimal.
+Notably, our algorithm is agnostic to the underlying reward distribution and provides the first finite-time robustness guarantees for asynchronous \(Q\)-learning.
+A key element of our analysis is a refined Azuma-Hoeffding inequality for almost-martingales, which may have broader applicability in the study of RL algorithms.

-Next, we propose a variant of our algorithm that requires no prior knowledge of the statistics of the true reward distributions.
-The analysis of this setting is particularly challenging and is enabled by carefully exploiting a refined Azuma--Hoeffding inequality for almost--martingales, a technical tool that might be of independent interest.
-Collectively, our contributions provide the first finite-time robustness guarantees for asynchronous \(Q\)-learning, bridging a significant gap in robust RL.